gap48/QA-Generation-Agent/README.md

 # End-to-End Automated QA Generation Agent

-An end-to-end automated question-answer pair generation system that creates high-quality content for chatbots by crawling websites and applying state-of-the-art NLP techniques.

 ## Abstract

 - **System Overview**: Designed and implemented an end-to-end automated QA generation system for training and deploying a chatbot for students, faculty, and staff across campus, significantly enhancing information accessibility throughout the university ecosystem.